Showing posts with label Accounting. Show all posts

 Benefits of Unit Cost Analysis

-I worked for Monsanto in the Agricultural division as a young accounting assistant.
+I worked for Monsanto in the Agricultural Division as a young accounting assistant.
 I was transferred from corporate to agricultural, entering a whole new world.
 At that time, the agricultural division was the most profitable part of the organization.
 What made it a new world for me was that there were no computers within this accounting department.

 My first responsibility was to compose the domestic gross profit statement.
 I asked where to find the computer so I could begin setting up the spreadsheet.
 My boss laughed and handed me a columnar pad with thirteen columns and a calculator.